WhakEi/Riyadh-Transport/README.md

 ## Changelog
 Alpha Version 0.13
- -Added viewing routes in maps
+ - Added viewing routes in maps
- -Fixed route previewing not displaying correctly -Removed routes as images (Pillow is still a dependency for now but it will be removed in the future) -Eel is now needed for the program to run
+ - Fixed route previewing not displaying correctly
+ - Removed routes as images (Pillow is still a dependency for now but it will be removed in the future)
+ - Eel is now needed for the program to run
- -Chromium browser is now required to show route in OSM
+ - Chromium browser is now required to show route in OSM

 ## How to run
 1. On Windows open Powershell, on Linux open Terminal and do `pip install tkinter pillow eel`